riceissa/issarice.com/wiki/math-335.md

       finding problems to work on.
-Indeed, each week I am thrown a new set of time-consuming but straightforward and unenlightening problems to work on, which certainly gives me practice with some of the standard tools I am expected to know, but also completely drains me of the curiosity to find interesting problems of my own (this might change to some extent in 336, where a term paper on a topic of one's choice is assigned).
+Indeed, each week I am thrown a new set of time-consuming but straightforward and unenlightening problems to work on, which certainly gives me practice with some of the standard tools I am expected to know (in a similar way to, but on a more advanced than, doing many long division problems), but also completely drains me of the curiosity to find interesting problems of my own (this might change to some extent in 336, where a term paper on a topic of one's choice is assigned).